 When first loading Explorer Online you will be presented with a login screen.
 Simply enter in your username and password and click login to proceed.

-Once logged in you can log out again by simply clicking on the User Menu in the top right hand corner of the screen.
+Once logged in you can Logout again or Change Provider by simply clicking on the User Menu in the top right hand corner of the screen.

 This is the main navigation menu.
 The menu is dynamically built up based on what features your server has enabled and what permissions your user account has.
 If a menu item is missing you may need to call the Helpdesk to correct your user permissions or enable a server feature.

 The User Menu is the menu in the top right hand corner.
 This will display the server you've logged into and also which provider you selected at login.
-When you click on the menu a drop down will appear with menu options related to your user account.
+When you click on the User Menu a drop down will appear with menu options related to your user account.

 The Sidebar is a feature that allows you to access and manage your patient documents.
 The Sidebar is split into two sections: Patients and Documents.